Nitinkmr/learningML/README.md

 # learning ML

-Notes for Udacity's Intro to Machine Learning Course
 ## Supervised learning
 In supervised learning, we are provided with a set of training data, wherein each entry consistes of some elements describing that entry (features) and an output value (label) to which input elements